LSZ2001/forecasting_guides_dynamic_decisions/README.md

 - **exp2_modelfits.ipynb** fits models to Experiment 2 human data.
 - **exp3.py** fits models to Experiment 3 human data. **exp3.sh** and **exp3_cv.sh** call upon it to perform the usual model fits and cross-validation fits respectively.
 The code was designed for Harvard's FASRC cluster; it may require modification for other clusters.
 - **exp3_cv_modelrecov.py** fits models to Experiment 3 fake data. **exp3_cv_modelrecov.sh** calls upon it to perform cross-validation fits for model recovery.
 The code was designed for Harvard's FASRC cluster; it may require modification for other clusters.
 - **exp3_modelrecoveryresultssave.ipynb** generates fake datasets based on Experiment 3 fitted models, to be used for model recovery.
 It also analyzes the model recovery fits for Experiment 3, producing model predictions and saving them.
+- **exp4...** files follow the same convention as Experiment 3 above.

 ### *data* subfolder
 - It contains raw human data for each experiment, in both .csv and .pickle formats.